This article was originally written by @nozzle_guy as a guest blog for Farm At Hand, and is reproduced with permission.

 - Install a clean water tank and wash-down nozzle on your sprayer.
 One of the more time-consuming aspects of a spray operation is cleaning the sprayer when you switch products.
 The quickest way to clean a sprayer starts with accurately calculating your last tank needs, and spraying any remainder (if you’ve done your math, this will be small) out in the field.
 Depending on the product, overspraying the crop a second time can be an option, simply reduce the application rate to prevent doubling the dose.

-When the spray tank is empty, introduce clean water from your clean water tank through the wash-down nozzle, and continue spraying.
+When the spray tank is empty, introduce clean water from your clean water tank through the wash-down nozzle, allow to mix with remaining spray in plumbing (make sure agitation is on) and spray out.
 The spray mixture will quickly become increasingly dilute and flush through all sprayer parts that contained the product.
 The clean water tank can contain a cleaning adjuvant such as ammonia or a detergent depending on the properties of the product to be removed.
 After the sprayer is cleaned, stop and inspect all screens to ensure there are no pockets of residue.

 - Obtain a faster transfer system and strive to load faster.
 Most sprayer refills can take longer than planned, and before you know it, 15 or more minutes have passed.
 That can be a significant portion of the total spray time, resulting in lost productivity.
 By moving to a 3” transfer pump and plumbing, fills in 5 minutes are possible.
 Care is required to ensure that products are properly mixed, and dry products may need to be hydrated in advance to prevent screen and nozzle plugging.